 - An overt act towards achieving the goal of the conspiracy – the crime need not actually be committed

 Contact a Houston White Collar Crimes Attorney Today

-For any white collar crime related allegation or charge, you will need the representation of a skilled attorney from the Law Office of David A. Breston.
-The laws in Texas are complex, and you may face federal as well as state charges for one or more white collar crime related acts.
-Contact David Breston today for more information about a sound white collar crime defense team that will fight for you and be on your side.
+For any white collar crime-related allegation or charge, you will need the representation of a skilled attorney from the Law Office of David A. Breston.
+The laws in Texas are complex, and you may face federal as well as state charges for one or more white collar crime-related acts.
+Contact David Breston today for more information about a sound defense team that will fight for you and be on your side.

 Client Review: 5/5 ★ ★ ★ ★ ★

 This law office was very kind to me during a very difficult time of my life.
 They helped me negotiate a great resolution to my case.